allania7med11/BestElectricBike/README.md

 # Landing Page for selling Electric Folding Fat Bike
 ** Version 1.0.0 **
-this landing page for converting visitor to buyer by showing landing page, features reviews and  special offer in attractive way with calling to action in the end
+this is a web page for converting visitors to buyers by showing landing page, features, reviews and  special offer in attractive way with calling to action in the end
 ---
 ## Contributors